Man-in-the-Middle AttackHow Digital Eavesdroppers Intercept & Hijack Data

 The Impact of Man-in-the-Middle Attacks

-Devices usually connect to the strongest WiFi signal available.
-So, if someone isn't careful, their device might link up with a fake WiFi network (also known as an SSID) set up by hackers, putting their passwords at risk.
+Devices usually try to connect to the strongest WiFi signal available by default.
+So, if someone isn't careful, their device might link up with a fake WiFi network without noticing.
 Even if these attacks are eventually caught and stopped, the hackers might have already made off with valuable data.

 A big reason why MitM attacks are so common is that WiFi technology itself has weaknesses.
-For example, if your device has ever connected to a WiFi network named "Coffee Shop," it will automatically try to connect to any network with that name in the future, sending its password in the process.
+For example, if your device has ever connected to a WiFi network named "Coffee Shop," it will automatically try to connect to any network with that name in the future.
 This flaw makes it easy for hackers to set up fake WiFi networks, trick devices into connecting, and steal login credentials.
 That's why MitM attacks are such a frequent problem.

 Stop chargebacks resulting from fraud and non-fraud sources.
 Get started today.REQUEST A DEMO